Arun-AK03/FGP-loyalty-analysis/README.md

 ## My role
 <!-- Be specific and honest, e.g.: "Led the churn modelling and segmentation; built the regression, VIF, and CLV sheets; co-wrote the final report."
 Adjust to what you actually did. -->
 Part of a 5-person team.
-I [describe your specific contributions here].
+I help the team with build the excel and the excel analysis.

 ## Author
 **Arun Kumar Selvaraj** — MSc Business Data Science & Decisions, UNSW